Find your catchment school.Enter your postcode below:

 You can check your catchment school using our Online Catchment Search Facility.

-For further information about making an online application for a school place, please see 'Online Admissions FAQ'. (note: this facility is only currently available for applications for pupils due to transfer from primary to secondary school in September 2014).
+For further information about making an online application for a school place, please see 'Online Admissions FAQ'.

 For further information and advice, contact the School Admissions Team:-